7 Ways to Increase Your Lunch Crowd7 Ways to Increase Your Lunch Crowd

 The weekday hours between 11 a.m. and 2 p.m.
 Monday through Friday typically bring in corporate customers who are taking their precious one-hour lunch break to come dine at your establishment.
 If this doesn’t sound like your customer base during the lunch hours, try implementing any of the following seven tactics to draw the business lunchers your way.

-1. The Power of the Lunch Special: The corporate worker quickly recognizes that eating out every day of the week can add up to a hefty lunch bill.
+The corporate worker quickly recognizes that eating out every day of the week can add up to a hefty lunch bill.
 Help your customer look past making their lunch at home by offering a lunch special at a discounted price.
-Marco’s Pizza[i], a Denver-based pizza restaurant, offers a lunch special that includes a pizza, individual salad and drink for all of $9, a significantly reduced price than customers would find on their dinner menu.
+Marco’s Pizza, a Denver-based pizza restaurant, offers a lunch special that includes a pizza, individual salad and drink for all of $9, a significantly reduced price than customers would find on their dinner menu.
 By offering a satisfying lunch at a discounted cost, customers will feel the urge to take advantage of such a great price.
 Learn more Tips for Creating Restaurant Advertisements and Promotions.

 Capture the customer base in your area with service and menu specials that cater to the hungry and busy power lunch crowd.
 By strengthening your marketing techniques toward this market, your restaurant will be able to tap into this profit-increasing customer base.

 More from 7 Ways to Increase Your Lunch Crowd...

 - 8 Marketing Technologies that Affect Customer Restaurant Choices

 - Restaurant Branding and Design